Tonalga69/movies-backend/README.md

-This is a simple api which allow you to fetch users and login
+This is a simple api which allow you to fetch users and login, uses role strategy to perform admin actions